Zippo00/GET-Food/README.md

 ## <p align="center">Running the Flask Backend (Server)</p><a name="backend"></a>

-### 1️⃣ Create and activate a Python Virutal Environment
+### 1️⃣ Create and activate a Python Virtual Environment

 1. Create a Python venv in the root directory of the repository with the command:
     ```console